LimePoint/opschain-docs/docs/operations/restricting-user-access.md

 ## Restricting project and environment access

 The following example assumes you have completed the [getting started](../getting-started/README.md) guide.
-The example security configuration makes use of projects and environments created as part of the [Terraform](/docs/examples/running-a-simple-terraform-change.md), [Confluent](/docs/examples/running-a-complex-change.md) and [Ansible](/docs/examples/running-an-aws-ansible-change.md) examples.
-These will help to highlight the restrictions applied to OpsChain but are not necessary to complete the example.
+The example security configuration makes use of projects and environments created as part of the [Terraform](/docs/examples/running-a-simple-terraform-change.md) example.
+This will help to highlight the restrictions applied to OpsChain but are not necessary to complete the example.

 ### List project environments